katsmith133/glwagner.github.io/_pages/about.md

 simulations to unearth oceanic truths about [ever-changing currents][] and [subsurface internal waves][] with scales between 10 and 200 kilometers.

-If I'm not answering email, I'm may be outside somewhere, exploring this wonderful planet...
+If I'm not answering email, I may be somewhere beyond the end of the road, exploring this wonderful planet...

 ## [My life's course][]